Divesh-Otwani/haskell-final-project/README.md

   Either (Prime (Succ n)) (SimpleFactor (Succ n))

 ```
-and create the type families to mirror this.
+and create the GADTS and type families to help prove this.

 These ideas are written in an interface in /better.